harshgupta347/Advanced-Calci-with-Streamlit/README.md

-Please connect with to discuss on your doubts or suggest any edit or updates that come to yoour mind.
+Please connect with to discuss on your doubts or suggest any edit or any kind of update that comes to your mind.